-8 ways to save on your groceries
+8 ways to save at the grocery store

 1. Prepare a list